 How Long We Keep Your Information

-If you enquire with us, whether you choose to instruct us as your solicitor or not, we will retain the information specified above for six months from last contact.
+If you enquire with us, whether you choose to instruct us as your solicitor or not, we will retain the information specified above for twelve months from last contact.
 This is to ensure accurate records, and so we have complete details in case there is a development in your situation and you want to speak to us again.

-After six months, if you have chosen not to instruct us, we will remove your personal data such as your name and contact details.
+After twelve months, if you have chosen not to instruct us, we will remove your personal data such as your name and contact details.
 But, we will retain anonymous information about your enquiry for marketing and performance assessment.
 This retained data includes, but is not limited to:

 - How you heard about us.